Zinc at a glance - The most important answers about the effect, dosage and deficiency symptoms

 Bioavailability is the decisive factor here.
 Even though some plant foods such as pumpkin seeds contain even more zinc than is present in meat, they are not absorbed nearly as effectively.
 The reason for this are various inhibitors, which are also called anti-nutrients.

-These are various substances of which phytic acid is the best known.
+The most important of these antinutrients is phytic acid.
 The problem: in plants such as cereals, legumes and oilseeds, it stores phosphate and other minerals such as zinc and iron.
 In the digestive tract, phytic acid binds to these very nutrients, preventing their absorption in the body[20].

 While there are methods to reduce the levels of antinutrients, such as sprouting and fermenting foods, few people take the time to prepare their food in this way.
 Other antinutrients such as tannins, as well as certain dietary fibers such as hemicellulose and lignin, can also interfere with zinc absorption.
 For this reason, experts recommend additional zinc supplementation in the form of dietary supplements when following a meat-free or low-meat diet.